ShabbirBata/EC2SpotFleet/README.md

 # EC2SpotFleet

-`This template launches ASG and Launch template.`
+`This template launches ASG and Launch template to launch EC2 spot fleet of instaces in your ECS`

 Once the resource(s) are created all you have to do is edit the ASG based on your requirement to leverage EC2 SPOT Fleet by updating: